 eToro is a global online brokerage with built-in social trading features.
 Many traders are attracted to eToro for their “copy” features which allow you to replicate the trades of other traders.
 Read our review to see if it makes sense to use eToro and copy other traders.

-eToro.com is a global online brokerage enables users to trade a variety of financial instruments including stocks, ETFs, indices, forex, commodities and cryptocurrencies via CFDs (contract for difference).
+eToro is a global online brokerage that enables users to trade a variety of financial instruments including stocks, ETFs, indices, forex, commodities, and cryptocurrencies via CFDs (contract for difference).
 The intuitive mobile platform along with the social trading features have caused the popularity to flourish worldwide.
-The platform claims to have over five million users worldwide in over 170 countries executing over 250,000 million trades to date. eToro is currently not available for U.S. customers, but is working on making it happen soon.
+The platform claims to have over five million users worldwide in over 170 countries.
+These users have executed over 250,000 million trades to date. eToro is currently not available for U.S. customers but is working on making it happen soon.

 eToro is a brokerage platform operating under two entities eToro Europe Ltd and eToro U.K. ltd. eToro Europe Ltd. is based in Limassol Cyprus and registered as a Cypriot Investment Firm (CIF).
 It is regulated by the Cyprus Securities and Exchange Commission. eToro U.L.
 Ltd. is based in London and regulated by the Financial Conduct Authority (FCA).